seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 sir, in a dungeon, i' the stocks, or anywhere, so I may live.

 **First Soldier**
-We'll see what may be done, so you confess freely.
+We'll see what may be done, so you confess freely;
 therefore, once more to this Captain Dumain: you
 have answered to his reputation with the duke and to
 his valor: what is his honesty?

 **PAROLLES**
+He will steal, sir, an egg out of a cloister: for
+rapes and ravishments he parallels Nessus: he
+professes not keeping of oaths; in breaking 'em he
+is stronger than Hercules: he will lie, sir, with
+such volubility, that you would think truth were a
-Drunkenness is his best virtue, for he will
+fool: drunkenness is his best virtue, for he will
 be swine-drunk; and in his sleep he does little
 harm, save to his bed-clothes about him; but they
 know his conditions and lay him in straw.
 I have but